By David Willis

-If you receive an unsolicited email, and you’re not sure if it is genuine, follow the tips below to identify if it’s a scam.
+If you receive an unsolicited message, and you’re not sure if it is genuine, follow the tips below to to learn how to spot a phishing email.

 The first thing you need to do is check the authenticity of the sender’s email address.
 If the address does not contain the domain that is owned by the organization, such as “[email protected]” instead of “[email protected]”, it is most definitely a scam.
 Unless you are 100% certain that the email address is genuine, do not click on any links or give out any information.